-Before you jump into event planning, you need to make sure that your workshop is going to meet your office’s needs.
+Before you jump into event planning, you need to ensure that your workshop, or executive leadership retreat, meets your office’s needs.
 Talk to your people about their time in the office.
-Ask them where they’ve spotted conflicts, how comfortable they feel with their colleagues, and where they think they, personally, can improve.
+Ask them where they’ve spotted conflicts, how comfortable they feel with their colleagues, and where they think they can improve.

-One of the best ways to go about gathering this kind of information is to send out a survey via email or a third-party platform.
-Once you have all of your staff’s responses in an easy-to-access place, you can identify trends and plan your workshop accordingly.
+One of the best ways to gather this information is to send a survey via email or a third-party platform.
+Once you have all your staff’s responses in an easy-to-access place, you can identify trends and plan your workshop accordingly.

-Naturally, one workshop isn’t going to be able to touch on every staff member’s needs.
+Naturally, one workshop won’t touch on every staff member’s needs.
 These workshops shouldn’t, either.
 Instead, after you’ve gathered your data, decide what message you want your staff to come away from the workshop having absorbed.
 Some of the best goals for your first workshop include:

 - Morale boosters